-All four-year degree seeking students are strongly encouraged to declare their majors before completing 60 credit hours of coursework.
+All degree seeking students must declare a major or pre-major once 24 credit hours of coursework has been attempted.
 Owing to the nature of the one-year certificate and two-year associate degrees, students in these programs are advised to consult with the chairpersons of the appropriate departments as early as possible.